Experienced Tampa Florida Personal Injury Lawyers

 - Take your case to trial, if necessary.

-But, not all personal injury attorneys are created equally.
+But, not all injury law firms are created equally.
 When you hire an attorney to represent you in your personal injury case, it is so important that you hire someone whom you can trust.
 You also must feel completely confident that he or she will fight on your behalf to obtain the maximum possible recovery that you deserve.
 And, remember, you never just hire a single person – you hire a legal team.
-Ensure that your legal team pledges to respond to your questions and concerns in a timely manner, and that they are efficient and experienced.
+Ensure that your legal team pledges to respond to your questions and concerns in a timely manner and that they are efficient and experienced.

-The attorneys and legal team at Abrahamson & Uiterwyk have years of experience successfully bringing personal injury claims for their clients.
+The Tampa personal injury lawyers at Abrahamson & Uiterwyk have years of experience successfully bringing personal injury claims for their clients.
 Contact us today to schedule a free consultation to discuss your case!

 FAQ #2 – If my spouse was injured due to someone else’s fault, am I entitled to bring my own lawsuit?